model-checking/kani/.github/ISSUE_TEMPLATE/feature_request.md

 Test case:
 <!--
-If the code fits into a single file, please post it here.
+If the test-case is small, please post it here.
-Otherwise please post a link to the repository and branch that exposes the issue -->
+Otherwise, please attach the relevant files to this issue.
+-->
 ```rust
 <code>